kaixih/tf_op_graph/README.md

 optimization passes, see
 [here](https://www.tensorflow.org/guide/graph_optimization)).
 The traditional
 way to display the op graph is via Tensorboard; however, Tensorboard only shows the op graph before the grappler passes.

 To better understand how the grappler changes the graph, this tool can be used to print out the op graphs before and after any specified optimization pass.
+Users only need to provide the model function.
+Besides, we also provide a command line tool `graphdef2pydot` to plot and compare user-specified GraphDef files.

 ## Usage
 1. Install the dependencies.